canonical/ubuntu-server-documentation/tutorial/managing-software.md

 ```

 This is because each of these suggested packages also comes with their own
-lists of dependencies, including suggested, all of which would also be
+lists of dependencies, including suggested packages, all of which would *also*
-installed.
+be installed.
 It's perhaps clear to see why this is not the default setting!

 #### What if we remove a dependency?

 We'll go into more detail about removing packages later, but for now, let's see
-what happens if we remove a required dependency.
+what happens if we remove a required *dependency*.
 First, we should (finally!)
+install the `apache2` package.
+Now when we are asked whether we want to
+continue, let's press <kbd>Y</kbd> and then <kbd>Enter</kbd> to confirm, and
-install the `apache2` package:
+APT will install the package:

 ```bash
 sudo apt install apache2
 ```

-Now when we are prompted whether we want to continue, let's press <kbd>Y</kbd>
-to install the package.

 One of the required dependencies is the `apache2-data` package.
 Let's try to
 remove it using `apt remove`: